-We are committed to and actively working toward equity in our workplace, with our partners, in our communities and throughout Cook County.
-This work is ongoing, and we continue to listen and learn.
-Racial equity is achievable, but for that to happen we all have to acknowledge the depth and intensity of this problem.
-We pledge to do our part to change it.
-And everyone is welcome at the Forest Preserves.
+We are committed to and actively working toward equity, diversity and inclusion in our workplace, with our partners, in our communities and throughout Cook County.
+This work is ongoing, and we continue to listen and learn as we continue to operationalize equity—translating commitments into tangible actions.
+To be a successful organization and fully serve Cook County, we need to ensure everyone is welcome at the Forest Preserves.
+We pledge to do our part to achieve that fundamental goal.

 On this page: